finos/common-domain-model/documentation/source/documentation.rst

 .. code-block:: Java

  class CreditDefaultPayout key <"The credit default payout specification provides the details necessary for determining when a credit payout will be triggered as well as the parameters for calculating the payout and the settlement terms.
-The associated rosettaKey denotes the ability to associate a hash value to the CreditDefaultPayout instantiations for the purpose of model cross-referencing, in support of functionality such as the event effect and the lineage.">
+The associated ``key`` denotes the ability to associate a hash value to the CreditDefaultPayout instantiations for the purpose of model cross-referencing, in support of functionality such as the event effect and the lineage.">
  {
   generalTerms GeneralTerms (1..1) <"The specification of the non-monetary terms for the Credit Derivative Transaction, including the buyer and seller and selected items from the ISDA 2014 Credit Definition article II, such as the reference obligation and related terms.">;
    [synonym FpML_5_10, CME_SubmissionIRS_1_0, DTCC_11_0, DTCC_9_0, CME_ClearedConfirm_1_17 value generalTerms path "trade.creditDefaultSwap"]